bloominstituteoftechnology/back-end-project-week/README.md

 - Add data persistenc using a Relational Database.
 We suggest you start with `SQLite3`.
 - Create a Web API for the React application you built in the front-end project week.
 - Build endpoints for each of the following features:
   - Display a list of notes.
+GET /notes
   - Create a note with a _title_ and _content_.
+POST /create
   - View an existing note.
+GET /note/id
   - Edit an existing note.
+PUT /edit/id
   - Delete an existing note.
+DELETE /delete/id
   - Modify your front-end so that it uses your newly created Web API.

 Upon your first commit, please submit a Pull Request and add _both_ the **Trello Set Up** and **Backend MVP Features** Task lists to your first Pull Request comment.